Alex Hammond Blog: Champions Day Tips!

 Can you try and help unravel arguably the most difficult punting puzzle on the day - the Balmoral Handicap?

-Ah once again, saving the best til last!
+Once again, saving the best until last!
 I made the mistake of overlooking Lord North for the Cambridgeshire based purely on his price and was left counting the cost.

 This son of Dubawi has always been considered a potential group performer by Gosden and his win at Newmarket looked like he was on his way to fulfilling that prophesy.